0Adean0/README-all-of-the-noodles/README.md

 -[Questions](#questions)

 ## Installation
-s
+The installation instructions are n/a
 ## Usage
-s
+the usage instructions for this project are to illustrate the different ways that a file can be created
 ## Credits
+w3 schools and class
 ## License
 The undefined serves as the open use basis for this project.
 ## Contributions
-s
+n/a
 ## Tests
-s
+n/a
 ## Questions
 [Attatched is the embedded link to my GitHub](https://github.com/undefined)

-If you have further questions, email me freely at s
+If you have further questions, email me freely at addean050@gmail.com